HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ### TLS 1.3 adoption

-TLSv1.3 improves the overall security of web traffic compared to earler versions that included weaker cryptographic algorithms that had known vulnerabilities, improving the security for all.
+TLSv1.3 improves the overall security of web traffic compared to earlier versions that included weaker cryptographic algorithms that had known vulnerabilities, improving the security for all.

 Nearly all CDN traffic now uses TLS 1.3, with 99% of requests leveraging the latest protocol version.
 This benefits developers through faster connection establishment times, directly improving page load speeds.
 CDN providers continue to be early adopters of new web technologies, which means applications using CDNs get these performance and security enhancements with little to no additional effort.